The International Association of Judges

 The main aim of the IAJ is to safeguard the independence of the judiciary, which is an essential requirement of the judicial function, guaranteeing human rights and freedom.

-The organisation currently encompasses 83 such national associations or representative groups, from five continents.
+The organisation currently encompasses 83 such national associations or representative groups, from six continents.

 The Judicial Conference of Australia has formalised its membership of the IAJ through the existing Australian representative group.